juxor/afaq/markdown/secD9.md

 liberal economist James K. Galbraith:

-> _"What the economists did, in effect, was to reason backward, from the troublesome effect to a cause that would rationalise and justify it . . .
-[I]t is the work of the efficient market [they argued], and the fundamental legitimacy of the outcome is not supposed to be questioned.
+> _"What the economists did, in effect, was to reason backward, from the
+> troublesome effect to a cause that would rationalise and justify it . . .
+> [I]t is the work of the efficient market [they argued], and the fundamental
+> legitimacy of the outcome is not supposed to be questioned.
 >  _
 >
 > _"The **apologia** is a dreadful thing.
-It has distorted our understanding, twisted our perspective, and crabbed our politics.
-On the right, as one might expect, the winners on the expanded scale of wealth and incomes are given a reason for self-satisfaction and an excuse for gloating.
-Their gains are due to personal merit, the application of high intelligence, and the smiles of fortune.
-Those on the loosing side are guilty of sloth, self-indulgence, and whining.
+It has distorted our understanding,
+> twisted our perspective, and crabbed our politics.
+On the right, as one
+> might expect, the winners on the expanded scale of wealth and incomes are
+> given a reason for self-satisfaction and an excuse for gloating.
+Their gains
+> are due to personal merit, the application of high intelligence, and the
+> smiles of fortune.
+Those on the loosing side are guilty of sloth, self-
+> indulgence, and whining.
 Perhaps they have bad culture.
-Or perhaps they have bad genes.
-While no serious economist would make that last leap into racist fantasy, the underlying structure of the economists' argument has undoubtedly helped to legitimise, before a larger public, those who promote such ideas."_ [**Op.
+Or perhaps they have
+> bad genes.
+While no serious economist would make that last leap into racist
-Cit.**, p.
+> fantasy, the underlying structure of the economists' argument has
+> undoubtedly helped to legitimise, before a larger public, those who promote
+> such ideas."_ [ **Op.
+Cit.** , p.
 264]

 The logical corollary of this social Darwinism is that whites who are "less fit" (i.e., poor) also deserve their poverty.
 But philosophies of racial hatred are not necessarily consistent.
 Thus the ranks of white supremacist organisations have been swollen in recent years by undereducated and underemployed white youths frustrated by a declining industrial labour market and a noticeably eroding social status.
 [Ridgeway, **Op.
-Cit.**, p.186] Rather than drawing the logical Social-Darwinian conclusion -- that they, too, are "inferior" -- they have instead blamed blacks, Hispanics, Asians, and Jews for "unfairly" taking their jobs.
-Thus the neo-Nazi skinheads, for example, have been mostly recruited from disgruntled working-class whites below the age of
-30. This has provided leaders of right-wing extremist groups with a growing base of potential storm troopers.
+Cit.** , p.186] Rather than drawing the logical Social-Darwinian conclusion -- that they, too, are "inferior" -- they have instead blamed blacks, Hispanics, Asians, and Jews for "unfairly" taking their jobs.
+Thus the neo-Nazi skinheads, for example, have been mostly recruited from disgruntled working-class whites below the age of 30.
+This has provided leaders of right-wing extremist groups with a growing base of potential storm troopers.

 Therefore, laissez-faire ideology helps create a social environment in which